-Many international law journals cover state practice, for example: the American Journal of International Law, the Chinese Journal of International Law and the Heidelberg Journal of International Law (the practice section of the latter is on the internet, 1993-2005).
-For details of other journals with state practice materials, see bibliographies.
+Many international law journals cover state practice, for example, the American Journal of International Law, the Chinese Journal of International Law and the Heidelberg Journal of International Law (latter freely available on the internet up to pre-current volume).

 State practice by subject

 There are a few published surveys covering state practice in particular areas of law.
 They include the following:

 Information about a state's current practice in the field of international relations may be found on the website of its foreign ministry: see WorldLII for links.
 Websites for state practice are also listed in Gaebler and Shea (ed.s), Sources of State Practice in International Law.

 Decisions on international law matters are made not only by international courts and tribunals, but also by the courts of individual states (also known as 'municipal courts', in the international law context).
 Cases constitute a subsidiary source of international law (ICJ Statute, art.38(1)(d)).

 IALS Library has produced a free interactive online course introducing printed and online sources for researching international cases.

 The broadest collections of international law cases are found in the International Law Reports, Oxford Reports on International Law, International Legal Materials and WorldLII's International Courts & Tribunals Collection.